Samutz/ss2-scraper/README.md

 For the time being I'm not providing the compiled binary as I'm still constantly updating the tool to add more functions.
 When it reaches a point that I'm not updating as frequently, I might start posting it in the releases section.

 # Output
 Collected data is written to JSON files in a json subfolder.
-One JSON folder per plugin.
+One JSON file per plugin file.

 # Parameters
 `-data <data-path>`